Jacksonville Bus Accident Lawyer

-Defining the Role of Damages in Bus Crash Cases
+What is the Role of Damages in a Bus Accident Claim?

 Damages is the financial compensation to an injured victim after a successful personal injury suit.
 Economic damage awards cover losses that are more easily quantified such as compensation for medical expenses, rehabilitation, and loss of income directly linked to the bus accident injury.

 Non-economic damages are designed to compensate injured victims for the costs associated with more qualitative losses.
 If a victim’s inability to go running for pleasure after their accident represented a loss of enjoyment of life, they could pursue a non-economic damage with a Jacksonville bus accident lawyer.

 Commercial bus drivers must be insured, which means that when a bus accident occurs, insurance companies are the point of contact.
 Insurance companies are for-profit businesses, and its actions following bus accidents are designed to protect the companies’ profits.
 Accordingly, it is important that injured victims retain the ability to proceed in court if the insurance company makes a decision that protects its own client or business at the expense of an injured victim.